Got a Question?

 Back in the United States, the Pak Persian has become a favorite with homeowners looking to reinvent dreary rooms or bring some real color into a family space.

-The size of these rugs can differ greatly, so have a good think about just what is the right size of rug you need?
+The size of these type of oriental rugs can differ greatly, so have a good think about just what is the right size of rug you need?

 The history of the Soumak Rug holds some mystery.
 Historians are unsure about exactly where they were first made and where the word comes from.